 - Bad is Beautiful by Owen McLean, Game Center Librarian

 - C’est la Video Game by Andy Sebela, Game Center Librarian

 - Gender Play by Gwynna Forgham-Thrift, Game Center Librarian

 - Swords in Games by Harry Rabinowitz, Game Center Librarian

 Work at the NYU Game Center Open Library

-The NYU Game Center hires NYU undergraduate students for both the MAGNET and Tisch branches of the Open Library throughout the year.
+The NYU Game Center hires NYU undergraduate students for both the Manhattan and Brooklyn branches of the Open Library throughout the year.

 More information about the position can be found here.
 To apply, please send resumes and questions to firstname.lastname@example.org.
 Students in any department or school are welcome to apply.
 Having taken Games 101 is desired.